 1. Engaging in the production of glucose – Metformin, also known as the main medication used in this category.
 It stops the production of glucose from the muscles and liver.

-2. Increase the insulin intake and produce.
-This can be done with injection/inhalation, as well as using compounds that trigger and stimulate the produce or insulin secretion.
+2. Increase the insulin intake and production.
+This can be done with injection/inhalation, as well as using compounds that trigger and stimulate the production or insulin secretion.
 Glipizide or glyburide and sulfonylureas are the main meds that trigger the production of insulin.